git-afsantos/cpp-bonsai/README.md

-# Code Bonsai
+# C++ Bonsai

-This project aims to provide a general-purpose representation for Abstract Syntax Trees, agnostic of the underlying programming language.
+This project aims to provide an Abstract Syntax Tree representation for C++ programs.

 - [GitHub Features](#github-features)
 - [Tooling](#tooling)